mathesar-foundation/mathesar-wiki/design/specs/table-operations.md

 ## Bulk Table Operations
 Performing operations on a single table at a time can quickly become an issue if the user has many tables.
 Bulk operations will be considered in a future iteration.

+# Review Notes

+## Placeholder Names
+Naming tables should be optional at the moment of creation.
+The user should get a naming suggestion every time they create a new table.
+Mathesar should have the ability to auto-generate such names with incremental numbers.
+The decision to do so in the front-end or back-end will be decided later.

+## Table Options Menu
+A menu that contains table-related options can be accessed from the top toolbar.
+This menu should have additional functionality in the future, such as 'Duplicate Table,' which is only included now for reference.

+## Showing Related Tables and Views in the Delete Dialog
+When a user decides to delete a table, they will have to review a list of all related tables and views before confirming their choice.